rocheio/recipes/desserts/cookies/oatmeal_raisin_cookies.md

 - Mix into large bowl:
     - oats
     - raisins
-- Set out baking trays with a greased baking mat or paper on each
+- Set out baking sheets with a greased baking mat or paper on each
 - Place quarter-sized lumps of cookie dough onto the mats, two inches apart
 - Bake for 10 minutes, or until edges are brown and middles are slightly soft
 - Cool on a wire rack for 15 minutes